 Trans students and staff at Oxford have some suggestions for colleagues on how to be inclusive of trans people:

 Try not to draw attention to any apparent discrepancy between, for example, a ‘male’ name and a ‘female’ appearance.

+Trans people may use the toilet / changing facilities they feel are most suitable for them

 Some phrasing can avoid highlighting gender e.g. ‘Your visitor [name] is waiting in Reception.
 Will you come and meet them?’ not ‘Will you come and meet him?’